Majadas9/EliteTroops/README.md

 # EliteTroops
-C++ videogame collaborative development based on the Advance Wars game.
+Collaborative C++ videogame based on the Advance Wars game.